Franconix95/demo-iot/README.md

 - Log all transactions in a file
 - Log relevant details (coffee type, timestamp, cost) whenever a coffee is successfully served.

-**Implementation**:
-- Create a log file that records each order transaction.
-- Log relevant details (coffee type, timestamp, cost) whenever a coffee is successfully served.

 ## 6. Ingredient Refill Notification
 **Description**: Implement a notification system to alert the user when any ingredient (water, coffee beans, milk) is running low.